malscan-android/MalScan/experimental results/README.md

-There are some experimental results on detecting Android malware by CenDroid.
+There are some experimental results on detecting Android malware by MalScan.